Gkcloud5/Better-future/Learning/Programming/Python/Topics/Print Statement.md

 		* Here `print` is a function
 			* `Function` helps to run a set of code multiple times without writing multiple times
 		* `Gokul` is a argument
-			* If functions get input it called as
+			* If functions get input it called as `argument`
+			* If functions gives output then we called it `return`

+In python